MobilityData/awesome-transit/README.md

 - [HRT BUS Web app](https://github.com/Code4HR/hrt-bus-api) - HRT Bus API publishes real time bus data from Hampton Roads Transit through an application programming interface for developers to make apps from it.
 - [Transit-Map](https://github.com/vasile/transit-map) - Web app that animates vehicles (markers) on a map using the public transport timetables to interpolate their positions along the routes (polylines).
 - [Bikeshare Map](http://bikes.oobrien.com/) - Status of all worldwide bikeshare stations
-- [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa
+- [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa.
+Awesome because it combines three disparate transit systems into one UI.

 ### Native Apps (open source)